It's simple - helping your newest team members cultivate close relationships at the office can increase employee satisfaction by up to50%.

-In fact, Millennials who report planning to stay with their company for at least five years are, according to Deloitte.
-If you don’t already have a new hire mentorship program in place at your organization, the time is now!
+In fact, Millennials who report planning to stay with their company for at least five years are twice as likely to have a mentor, according to Deloitte.
+So if you don’t already have a new hire mentorship program in place at your organization, the time is now!

 How can HR managers separate the wheat from the chaff?
 People who make the best mentors tend to be:

-Subordinates with management potential—mentoring can act as a test drive, enabling you to assess how they handle more responsibility and allowing them to hone their communication and leadership skills
+Subordinates with management potential—mentoring can act as a test drive, enabling you to assess how they handle more responsibility and allowing them to hone their communication and leadership skills.

-Those who have fulfilled the role that the new hire is training for
+Those who have fulfilled the role that the new hire is training for.

-Employees who have internalized your company mission, vision, and values
+Employees who have internalized your company mission, vision, and values.

 Onboarding Buddy Bootcamp

 Deciding who to trust with your fledgling employees is just the first step in creating an effective onboarding program.
 Next is setting expectations for your buddy appointees so they know what their role entails and how to be successful.

-Preparing the new employee’s workspace… extra points for decorating their desk or bringing breakfast treats on day one!
+Preparing the new employee’s workspace, extra points for decorating their desk or bringing breakfast treats on day one.

-Casual one-on-one introduction and chat about the buddy program
+Casual one-on-one introduction and chat about the buddy program.

-Overview of company culture and what the mission, vision, and values really mean to employees
+Overview of company culture and what the mission, vision, and values really mean to employees.